rpalo/palo.bar/docs/_cocktails/left_hand.md

   - vermouth
   - campari
 description: >-
   A cross between an Negroni and a Manhattan: bourbon, vermouth, campari, and some chocolate bitters.
+Or a Boulevardier with slightly better ratios.
 groups:
-  - lab
+  - slow-sippers

 ---